vnworkday/common/README.md

-# VN Workday - Config
+# VN Workday - Common

 This is a Go project that be widely used in the VN Workday ecosystem.
-It provides a simple way to manage configuration files in Go projects.
+It includes common components that are shared across microservices.

 ## Prerequisites installation